Keynote Speaker

 Moderator - Parker McMullen Bushman (they/she)

-As the Chief Operating Officer of Inclusive Journeys, and founder of Ecoinclusive Strategies.
-Parker is a dynamic speaker and facilitator that engages organizations in new thinking around what it means to be a diversity change-agent and create dynamic organizational change.
+Listed by Outside Magazine in 2022 as one of the 20 Most Influential People in the Outdoor Industry, Parker is a dynamic speaker and facilitator that engages audiences in new thinking around what it means to be a diversity change-agent and create dynamic organizational change.
 Parker’s background in the non-profit leadership, conservation, environmental education and outdoor recreation fields spans over 24+ years.
+Parker has a passion for equity and inclusion in outdoor spaces.
+Her interest in justice, accessibility, and equity issues developed from her personal experiences facing the unequal representation of people of color in environmental organizations and green spaces.
+Parker tackles these complex issues by addressing them through head on activism and education.
 Ecoinclusive | KWEEN WERK | Inclusive Journeys |

 Panel Session Two